 While many visitors to Cougar Ridge are eager to visit Capitol Reef National Park, this is far from the only natural attraction in the area.
-There’s no shortage of state and national parks, as well as other outdoor destinations within a day’s drive or less from the Lodge or your private Villa.
+There’s no shortage of state and national parks, as well as other outdoor destinations within a day’s drive or less from The Grand Lodge or your private Villa.
 One must-see destination for outdoor lovers is Grand Staircase-Escalante National Monument,

 This often-overlooked destination is brimming with hiking trails, stunning views, scenic drives, and more.
 If you’re looking to cross another incredible destination off your bucket list on your next visit to Cougar Ridge, keep reading for the ultimate guide to Grand Staircase-Escalante National Monument.